pirelaurent/map_list_dot/README.md

 #### Sample : wrong json message
 ```
 dynamic root = MapList('{"this": is not a[12] valid entry }');
-stderr : -> ** wrong data.
+Warning : -> ** wrong data.
 MapList will be null :  FormatException: Unexpected character (at character 10)
 {"this": is not a [12] valid entry }
        ^
 ```